InsightEval: An Expert-Curated Benchmark for Assessing Insight Discovery in LLM-Driven Data Agents: Dataset Construction Methodology and Evaluation Framework

 \subsection{Benchmark Requirements}

 From the observation above, we summarize three critical requirements of a High-Quality Insight Benchmark as follows:

-\begin{itemize} \item \textbf{R1.
-A Clearly Defined Task Goal.} Each data should be accompanied by a well-specified and unambiguous goal.
-This goal must explicitly state the intended analytical focus, including the relevant comparison metrics, dimensions of analysis, and quantitative evaluation criteria. \item \textbf{R2.
+\paragraph{R1.
+A Clearly Defined Task Goal.} Each piece of data should be accompanied by a well-specified and unambiguous goal.
+This goal must explicitly state the intended analytical focus, including the relevant comparison metrics, dimensions of analysis, and quantitative evaluation criteria.

+\paragraph{R2.
 High-Quality Questions and Insights.} Each question should be tightly aligned with the tabular data and the defined goal, avoiding any speculative or unfounded formulation.
-Moreover, the questions should be comprehensive, multidimensional, and reflective of diverse analytical perspectives, and the resulting insights should be meaningful, informative, and well-rounded. \item \textbf{R3.
+Moreover, the questions should be comprehensive, multidimensional, and reflective of diverse analytical perspectives, and the resulting insights should be meaningful, informative, and well-rounded.

+\paragraph{R3.
 Multi-Perspective and Comprehensive Automatic Evaluation.} The evaluation framework should incorporate multiple LLM evaluators to mitigate individual model biases and enhance scoring reliability.
-In addition to comprehensively evaluating the relevance and correctness of the generated insights, the evaluation should also assess the agent's ability to discover novel, valuable insights that are not present in the predefined ground-truth. \end{itemize}
+In addition to comprehensively evaluating the relevance and correctness of the generated insights, the evaluation should also assess the agent's ability to discover novel, valuable insights that are not present in the predefined ground-truth.

 Based on the requirements outlined above, we constructed a new dataset for insight discovery.
 Each data point is accompanied by a clearly defined and unambiguous objective (\textbf{R1}), as well as meticulously curated, high‑quality questions and corresponding insights (\textbf{R2}).
 Building upon this dataset, we introduce a comprehensive evaluation framework for insight discovery that incorporates multi‑dimensional model scoring and explicitly accounts for a model’s capacity to autonomously discover novel insights (\textbf{R3}).